Fri3dCamp/badge_2024/docs/micropython/index.en.md

 You can explore these with [ViperIDE](https://fri3dcamp.github.io/viper/)

 If some of the first 4 examples fail to run, this is likely because the first micropython boot was interrupted.
-The easiest way to fix this is to follow the steps above.
+The easiest way to fix this is to follow the steps above [Start micropython](#start-micropython).

 ## How to run a local file
 Install `mpremote` [howto](https://docs.micropython.org/en/latest/reference/mpremote.html)